Udit-Kapoor/Figment-Learn/tutorial.md

 ```
 class Calculator(sp.Contract):
     def __init__(self):
-        self.init(value = sp.TInt)
+        self.init(value = 0)
 ```
-Here we have taken a variable *value* and defined it's DataType as *sp.TInt*
+Here we have taken a variable *value* and defined it's intial value as 0

-As we know that Python does not support direct conversion of Python Code to Michelson, we have to use different Data Types as well.
+As we know that Python does not support direct conversion of Python Code to Michelson, we use different Data Types as well.
 For Example:
 - sp.TInt
 - sp.TBool
 - sp.TTimestamp